singharpit2209/memory_organizer/README.md

 ============================================================
 This tool organizes media files by GPS location.
 Files will be organized into Country/State folders based on GPS data.
-Files without GPS data will be placed in Unknown/Unknown folder.
+Files without GPS data will be placed in Unknown folder.
 ============================================================

 Enter source directory path: /path/to/photos